MCT-master/mct-master.github.io/_posts/2021-12-14-fractionMari-micro-and-macro.md

 However, only three users with low fine motor skills are not enough to generalize or make any clear conclusions, and more development and research should be done to investigate further on this technology.
 The obvious advantage with developing web based software is that it is made easily available and accessible to a huge amount of people.
 In these days with pandemic lockdowns, we are again being prevented from seeing each other, and the development of online motion tracking musicking technologies might hence be of value both for future research, but also for artistic experience.

 The most important findings from the user studies was that the musicking technologies should be able to adapt and optimized to the individual in order to offer accessibility for people with low fine motor skills.
 For many people, touch technology might increase the accessibility, and can possibly be used in addition to motion tracking technology.
-Based on other accessible instruments as Motion Composer and Soundbeam, it is likely to assume that the air instrument approach still has a great potetial for accessibilty.
-The technology developed in this thesis offer a great potential for improvement, and when mobile and computer cameras are improved with e.g. the option for 3D interpretation of the video stream, more precise and complicated mappings can be implemented.
-Implementing image recognition and machine learning within the web camera based apps, can help distinguishing between different kinds of movements.
+Based on other accessible instruments such as Motion Composer and Soundbeam, it is likely to assume that the air instrument approach still has a great potential for accessibility.
+The technology developed in this thesis offers a great potential for improvement, and when mobile and computer cameras are improved with e.g. the option for 3D interpretation of the video stream, more precise and complicated mappings can be implemented.
+Implementing image recognition and machine learning within web camera based apps, can help distinguish between different kinds of movements.

 <figure style="float: none">
    <img src="/assets/image/2021_12_13_fractionmari_comparison2.png" alt="Comparison of the apps" title="Comparison of the apps" width="100%" />